 Κοράσιν ετραγούδαγε ⬥ A maid was singing longingly inside a high-walled palace, her voice was caught up on the breeze and carried off to seaward, and all the ships that heard that voice at once let go their halyards.
 [Save one that holds friendship most dear and knows a love-lorn [...]

-Συμπάθησέ με γειτονιά ⬥ Studio recording, 1968.
-Released in 1968, in the LP Songs of Central Greece and Peloponnese (Fidelity 4012 PY, 1968) supervised by Domna Samiou.
+Συμπάθησέ με γειτονιά ⬥ Studio recording (1968).
+Released the same year on the LP Songs of Central Greece and Peloponnese (Fidelity 4012 PY, 1968), supervised by Domna Samiou.

-Εσείς βουνά, ψηλά βουνά ⬥An instrumental tune with “gaida”.
-Gaida is a three-tube bagpipe, not very different from the Scottish or Italian variety.
-The first tube (chanter or fingering tube) has seven openings in the front and one in the back for the thumb.
-The second tube is for the [...]
+Εσείς βουνά, ψηλά βουνά ⬥The gaida is a three-tube bagpipe, not very different from the Scottish or Italian varieties.
+The first tube (the chanter or fingering pipe) has seven holes in the front and one at the back for the thumb.
+The second tube is used by the player to [...]

 Με γέλασαν μια χαραυγή ⬥ Studio recording, 1968.
 Released in 1968, in the LP Songs of Central Greece and Peloponnese (Fidelity 4012 PY, 1968) supervised by Domna Samiou.

-Να ‘μαν πουλί να πέταγα ⬥ I would I were a bird to fly high up above the hill-tops, and so survey what lies below in distant foreign countries that I might see my well-beloved, might see the man I’ll marry, the kind of lodgings where he stays… Translated by [...]
+Να ’μαν πουλί να πέταγα ⬥ I would I were a bird to fly high up above the hill-tops, and so survey what lies below, in distant, foreign countries that I might see my well-beloved — might see the man I’ll marry, the kind of lodgings where he stays...
+Translated [...]

 Στην Πόλη ήμουν κι έμαθα ⬥ I was in the City and heard my fairest was to wed, that she had exchanged vows with another.
 Mounting my horse, I set off home.
 And half way there, at the dragon’s well, I came upon a weeping maid clad all in black. [...]